Tunnel-Labs/typegeese/readme.md

 ## Migration-Defined Schemas

 typegeese schemas are defined in terms of migrations, each of which creates a new versioned schema.
-The version first schema for a model extends from `BaseSchema`:
+The first version of a schema for a model extends from `BaseSchema`:

 ```typescript
 // user/v0.ts